mbarbin/poomsae/README.md

 ## Disclaimer

-I don't make any claim on the correctness of the information contains there, and make no promise that the representations that I have chosen are truthful to actual Taekwondo's technique.
+I don't make any claims regarding the correctness of the information contains here, and make no promise that the representations that I have chosen are truthful to actual Taekwondo's technique.

 ## Plans

-My plan is to try and cover all 8 Taegeuk poomsaes, and fix and refine the representations as I go along.
+My plan is to try and cover all 8 Taegeuk poomsaes, and fix and refine the representations as I go along to make that possible.